-Even the most careful driver can get into a serious car accident.
+Even the most careful driver can get into a serious automobile wreck.
 All it takes is one distracted, drunk, reckless, or negligent driver to end up with high medical bills, painful injuries, and a damaged or undrivable vehicle.
 Fortunately, if the accident was the result of another’s negligence, you may have the opportunity to fight back and recover compensation for your losses.
 A South Carolina car accident lawyer could help you file a lawsuit and present a compelling case to give you the best chance of obtaining all the compensation you are entitled to.
-Throughout the legal process, a knowledgeable personal injury attorney could be an advocate and a guide to help you make the decisions that are right for your claim.
+Throughout the legal process, a knowledgeable injury attorney could be an advocate and a guide to help you make the decisions that are right for your claim.

 Comparative Negligence Laws That May Apply

 When deciding whether to pursue a car accident lawsuit, it is important to understand the state’s specific laws involving fault and negligence.
 In order to recover damages in a car collision case, the injured driver must prove that the other driver was responsible for the accident.

 However, if the injured party believes they may have been partially at fault, they still may be able to recover compensation.
 The injured driver simply must be able to show they are 50 percent or less at fault for the accident.
 If they are able to do this, they may be able to recover compensation that is reduced proportionally to their share of fault.

 This is because of the modified comparative negligence rules.
 Working with a lawyer in South Carolina could help injured drivers understand the nuances of the state’s statutes regarding car collisions to give them the best chance of a successful claim.

 Determining the value of a car crash claim involves adding up the actual costs of the crash and the more intangible losses.
 The actual, financial losses associated with the crash are called economic damages and they may include:

 - Car repairs/replacement